 Welcome Steve, thank you for taking the time to share with our listeners some of the learnings from your illustrious career.
 Eighty-five countries, can you save us some time and share any we should potentially avoid?

 SR: I must say I've enjoyed every one.
 I would say that Scott Air Force Base in Antarctica was really wicked cold.
-And there was nothing but bright white and silver aeroplanes, but mainly bright white.
+And there was nothing but bright white snow and silver aeroplanes, but mainly bright white.
 I was there as part of a huge project called the Montreal Protocol, helping with the UV atmospheric photospectrometry that ultimately led to the banning of certain refrigerants eating away at the ozone level.

 One question we're asking all of our Render Connect guests is - what does connection mean to you?